x091204/Two-Tier-Flask-App-DevOps-Project/README.md

 # Two-Tier-Flask-App-DevOps-Project (Flask + MySQL)

 A simple web application built with **Python Flask and MySQL** that allows users to manage student records.
-This project was created as a **practice application for DevOps workflows**, including containerization, CI/CD pipelines, and security scanning.
+This project was created as a **practice application for DevOps workflows**, including containerization, CI/CD pipelines.

----

 ## Features